The ultimate guide to planning a trip to Bucharest

 Top 8 places to eat & drink:

 There are so many great bars and restaurants to check out – I wish I had been there for longer so I could visit more of them.
+If you’re planning a Bucharest stag do or hen do, you’ll be spoilt for choice for places to go out and celebrate.
 My top 10 are based on the places I loved and some top recommendations from my Romanian pals that I will definitely be visiting next time!

 - Aubergine Restaurant, Old Town – amazing healthy food with fantastic vegan and veggie options